Search here...

 The Process:

 1. Find and view the apartment.
 We used a realtor and I also checked daily or hourly on all the apartment/realtor sites for new updates.
 You can find a realtor by narrowing down to your top two companies and then filling out a contact form.
 The company should reach out to you and match you with someone that you fit with.
-You might be able to get away without using a realtor, but for
+You might be able to get away without using a realtor, but for west village we had to.

 Tip: Set up notifications on whatever website you use to get the most up to date listings sent right to your inbox